shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 # Other benefits

-## Marketing Nepal's Culinary Tapestry Abroad
+## Marketing Nepal's Culinary Culture Abroad

 1. **Targeted Campaigns in foreign countries to Boost touristm:** Develop targeted social media and online advertising campaigns showcasing the unique flavors and experiences offered by Nepal's diverse cuisines outside the country.
 Partner with international food bloggers and travel influencers to create engaging content that highlights the cultural significance of Nepali food.
 Participate in international food festivals and culinary events, offering tastings and workshops to generate excitement.